Kubernetes on OpenStack using RKE

 Follow these instructions to create a persistent volume claim via the OpenStack Cinder API.

-• Export kube_config_cluster.yml to a KUBECONFIG environment variable like this export KUBECONFIG=kube_config_cluster.yml.
+• Export kube_config_cluster.yml to a KUBECONFIG environment variable with export KUBECONFIG=kube_config_cluster.yml.

 • Create a StorageClass YAML file storageclass.yaml based on an SSD volume in availability zone europe-se-1a with the following content: